edgedelta/docs/docs/configuration/outputs-streams.md

 > **Before you begin**
 >
 > Before you can create an output, you must have available the CloudWatch log group name and log stream name.
-> To learn how to create a log group, review this [document from Amazon](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_CreateLogGroup.html).
+>   * To learn how to create a log group, review this [document from Amazon](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_CreateLogGroup.html).
-> To learn how to create a log stream, review this [document from Amazon](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_CreateLogStream.html).
+>   * To learn how to create a log stream, review this [document from Amazon](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_CreateLogStream.html).

-In the Edge Delta Admin portal, in the visual editor, when you select **AWS CloudWatch** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional|
 | :--- | :--- | :--- |